mantidproject/mantid/docs/source/release/v3.13.0/diffraction.rst

 - :ref:`PDCalibration <algm-PDCalibration>` has major upgrades including making use of :ref:`FitPeaks <algm-FitPeaks>` for the individual peak fitting
 - New NOMAD instrument geometry for 2018 run cycle
 - New POWGEN instrument geometry for 2018 run cycle
-- New SNAP instrument geometry for 2018 run cycle
+- New SNAP instrument geometry for 2018 run cycle with configuration for live data

 New Features
 ------------